College Science and Technology Entry Program (CSTEP)

 Vaughn College’s hands-on classroom experiences and resources provided by the career services office and opportunity programs helped me develop the necessary foundational and interpersonal skills I needed to land my dream job.”

 Please review the sections below for information about CSTEP eligibility, applying, program benefits, frequently asked questions and more.

-- • In good academic standing (high school cumulative GPA of 3.0, or College Cumulative GPA of 2.5 or
+- In good academic standing with a high school cumulative GPA of 3.0, or college cumulative GPA of 2.5 or higher.

-If the above requirements are met, the eligible students are highly encouraged to fill out an application to join the CSTEP Program.
+If you believe you meet these requirements, you are encouraged to fill out an application to join the CSTEP Program today!

 Please review the program requirements under “Who is eligible for CSTEP?”

 If you are interested in applying to the CSTEP program, fill out an application.

 For family units in excess of eight members, add $8,399 for each family member.

 Depending on the student’s college level, the CSTEP program will provide the following services to students in the program: